 This course examines statistical methods of genomic data, emphasizing coalescent theory and molecular population genetics and genomics.
 Topics include derivation of coalescent theory, tests of natural selection, population structure, and statistical inference, with a focus on the population genomics of human populations.

 This course presents an introduction to classical theory of parametric statistical inference.
 Topics include sampling distributions, principles of data reduction, likelihood, parameter estimation, hypothesis testing, interval estimation, and basic asymptotic theory.

-BTRY 4740 Statistical Data Mining
+STSCI 4740 Data Mining and Machine Learning

 This course examines the statistical aspects of data mining, the effective analysis of large datasets.
 It covers the process of building and interpreting various statistical models appropriate to such problems arising in scientific and business applications.